gsambrotta/wine-catalogue/README.md

 ```

-To lint your file before runn the app:
+To lint your file before the app is running:

 ```
 npm start lint